ammarhakim/gkyl/doc/DataStruct.md

 : A linear indexer object that allows converting a N-dimensional index into an integer.
 This is used to access elements in the field.

+`field:genIndexer()`

+: A linear indexer object that allows converting a N-dimensional index into an integer.
+The indexer returned by this method takes a vector, unliked the indexer returned by the `indexer()` method, which takes (i,j,..) index.
+This is used to access elements in the field.

 `field:get(k)`
 : Get the field components at location `k`.
 The value of `k` must be determined by the indexer returned by the `indexer()` object.